Pele: Who is Hawaii's volcanic fire goddess?

 The personification of elements into akuas is a long-held practice of Hawaiians who remain connected to their ancestors through chants, songs and prayers about the natural world.
 Kame'eleihiwa said everything has a divine purpose, which Hawaiians take care to acknowledge and honor in their cultural rites.

-Kekuhi Kealiʻikanakaʻoleohaililani, who lives on the volcanic landscape as a hula performer, said that Pele teaches Hawaiians how to live on an island.
+Kekuhi Kealiikanakaole, who lives on the volcanic landscape as the creator and trainer for Kumu Hula, said that Pele teaches Hawaiians how to live on an island.

 "We must treat the landscape and others on the landscape as if our lives depend on one another-people, forest, trees, fresh water," she said.
 "The Pele reminds us that as short as our human life is we must be good stewards."